kubernetes/website/content/en/docs/contribute/start.md

 ## Review docs pull requests

-People who are not yet maintainers or reviewers can still review pull requests.
+People who are not yet approvers or reviewers can still review pull requests.
 The reviews are not considered "binding", which means that your review alone won't cause a pull request to be merged.
 However, it can still be helpful.
 Even if you don't leave any review comments, you can get a sense of pull request